FHNW-INT/Pizzeria_Reference_Project/README.md

-# Starter Project for Spring-Boot-JPA Classroom Exercise
+# Complete Solution for the Spring-Boot-JPA Classroom Exercise